grinnell-cs/csc151-images/pages/syllabus.md

 *Metacognitive reflections* are intended to help you build your broader metacognitive skills and will generally ask you to reflect on what you expect from each project (assignment) or SoLA (exam) (e.g., "What will be the hardest part of this project?", "Which topic will you struggle most with on the SoLA?", "How can you best succeed on this SoLA?") and what you discovered from each project or SoLA (e.g., "What aspect of the project took you the most time and why?", "How can you do better on the next SoLA?").

+### Grading Scale and Policies

 The details of and rationale for the policies are complex enough that I have moved them to [a separate document on grading](../handouts/grading).
+It describes the EMRI grading scale and other things that might be useful to know before you continue reading below.

 ### Letter grades